Climate Change, Extreme Weather and Vulnerability:

 A gifted teacher and preacher, Bishop Cederholm continues in retirement as an ac- tive voice and witness for environmental stewardship, and he works passionately to

-Rev. Johnson serves as the Rector-Elect of St. Mary's Episcopal Church in Dorchester.
+Rev. Johnson serves as the Rector of St. Mary's Episcopal Church in Dorchester.
 He is of Costa Rican and Montserratian heritage, is fluent in Spanish and has a deep love and passion for the music, dance, and cuisine of Latin America and the Caribbean.
 He is an avid salsa dancer and teaches and performs Latin, Brazilian and African Dance with Moves and Vibes dance company.
 He also enjoys training and participates in weightlifting and fitness competitions.
 Rev. Johnson serves on the Board of Directors for Breakthrough Greater Boston, an Academic Enrichment program that has recently expanded to Dorchester after over twenty years service in Cambridge.
-He spends the rest of his time with friends, family, his wife Susan Lenn Johnson and their son Francisco.
+He spends the rest of his time with friends, family, his wife Susan Lenn Johnson and their sons Francisco and Santiago.
 Susan is a teacher of theology at Matignon High School, a creative liturgist and a lover of winter sports and the outdoors.
-Francisco brings smiles to all each and every week and is already pulling his weight by helping out around the altar!
-Edwin and Susan are excited to call St. Mary’s home and hope to do so for years to come.
+Francisco is a faithful acolyte at the tender age of 5 and Santiago (2 months) doesn't do very much but makes everyone happy all the same!
+As a family they spend as much time outside as possible and do all they can for the health of Creation.

 Ms. Magoon began her Emergency Management career when she was hired by the NH American Red Cross in 2001 as a Health & Safety Operations Manager.
 Her first day began on September 11.
 In the fast-moving days after 9/11, Ms. Magoon quickly learned that without preplanning for donations and volunteers another emergency known as the “disaster within a disaster” can occur.
 Having successfully coordinated donations and volunteers in that event, Ms. Magoon was later hired by NH State emergency management as a planner for volunteers in all hazards emergency events.